varshith1209/E-commerce_API/README.md

 <!-- # Django E-commerce API

 ## Project Overview
 This Django project is a backend API for an e-commerce application.
-It provides endpoints for managing products, categories, cart items, reviews, user authentication, orders, and payment integration using Stripe.
+It provides endpoints for managing products, categories, cart items, reviews, user authentication, orders,

-## Features
 - User authentication and management
 - Product and category listing
 - Cart functionality (add, update, delete items)